OCD AND ANXIETY

 Overall, our outcome data consistently have shown that our residential and partial hospitalization treatment centers offer effective treatment, and newer studies under way are demonstrating similar consistency in outcomes for our partial hospital level of outpatient care.
 In selected programs where we have reached out one year after they leave the program, past patients report that they’ve been able to maintain the gains they made during treatment.
 With the implementation of our Cerner electronic health record, we are gaining additional understanding of our clinical effectiveness across service lines, levels of care and throughout our system, including our regional network of outpatient centers.
 With this knowledge, we are gaining insights that contribute to real-time adjustments in care and help us confirm the impact of evidence-based care upon outcomes.

-Individuals receiving treatment for Posttraumatic Stress Disorder are routinely assessed to monitor treatment progress and program outcomes.
-Assessment tools are used to monitor the severity of Posttraumatic Stress Disorder symptoms as well as co-occurring disorders.
-The measures help us to create individualized treatment plans addressing each person’s unique concerns, assess progress in treatment, and evaluate the overall effectiveness of our programs.
+Individuals receiving treatment for trauma (posttraumatic stress disorder) are routinely assessed to monitor treatment progress and program outcomes.
+Assessment tools are used to monitor the severity of PTSD symptoms as well as co-occurring disorders.
+The measures help us to create individualized treatment plans addressing each person’s unique concerns, assess progress in treatment, and evaluate the overall effectiveness of our care.

 PTSD Symptom Checklist (Civilian) 5.0 (PCLv)- This 20-item self-report measure is used to assess the symptoms of Posttraumatic Stress Disorder in civilians.
 The PCLv screens patients for PTSD and also assists in monitoring symptom change during and after treatment.
 The goal is to decrease the severity of symptoms for those we treat.